 - Not as effective as other cleaners on kitchen tile grout

-Get the Grout-Eez tile and grout cleaner on Amazon and Walmart.
+Get the Grout-Eez tile and grout cleaner on Amazon.

 If the goal is to do a whole floor or area or clean large surfaces, the Zep Grout Cleaner and Brightener is a product to try.
 This cleaner doesn’t come with a spray nozzle or a targeted spout, so it’s best for using over large areas that necessitate a pour-out.
 With the strong active ingredients of urea hydrochloride and hydrochloric acid, ZEP is designed for commercial as well as residential use.